A Transdisciplinary Approach for Generating Synthetic but Realistic Domestic Sex Trafficking Networks: Development of the Network Generator

 This procedure is repeated for the number of operations desired.
 After all operations are generated, we generate the social network amongst traffickers.
-From Dank et al.\ \citep{dank2014estimating}, we know that traffickers are connected to share information about profitable locations and law enforcement activity.
+From \cite{dank2014estimating}, we know that traffickers are connected to share information about profitable locations and law enforcement activity.
 Since little further is known about how traffickers are connected socially, we use the Watts-Strogatz model to generate the social network amongst traffickers \citep{watts1998collective}.
-The Watts-Strogatz model is a random graph generation model that is often used for social networks since it produces networks with the “small world phenomena,” which indicates that the shortest paths between pairs of nodes include a small number of arcs and that nodes tend to be grouped into clusters, with a larger number of arcs between nodes in the same cluster than between nodes in different clusters.
+The Watts-Strogatz model is often used for social networks since it produces networks with the “small world phenomena,” which indicates that the shortest paths between pairs of nodes include a small number of arcs and that nodes tend to be grouped into clusters, with a larger number of arcs between nodes in the same cluster than between nodes in different clusters.
 After the trafficker social network is generated, we then generate social connections between victims in different trafficking operations.
 Again, we impose a higher likelihood of two victims who are minors being connected over adult victims.
 Parameters regarding social connections were validated by the domain experts and advisory group.
+We formalize our generator in Algorithm \ref{alg:generator} in Appendix \ref{app:formalAlg}.